triloknagvenkar/upload-audio-stream-to-aws-s3/README.md

   ```
     var wRegion = "us-east-1"; # Region where the Pool id is present.
     var poolid = "us-east-1:XXXXXXXXX"; # Pool id
-    var s3bucketName = "BUCKET_NAME"; # Your S3 Bucket name where you want the audio files to be dropped.
+    var s3bucketName = "BUCKET_NAME"; # Your S3 Bucket name where you want the audio files to be uploaded.
   ```

 # Step3